 Rim2Rim2Rim - Grand Canyon, Arizona

-You will never forget the first time that you peer into the Grand Canyon.
+You will never forget the first time you peer into the Grand Canyon.
 The amazing thing about the canyon is you don’t see it until you have walked right up to the rim.
 The area around the canyon is heavily wooded and on the south rim there are also hotels right along the rim so it’s not possible to see it from a distance.
-After parking your car, you walk up some steps, past the hotel, and then you see what I believe to be one of the greatest views in all of nature.
+After parking your car, you walk up the steps, go past the hotel, and then you see what I believe to be one of the greatest views in all of nature.

 This is a run you will think about frequently.
 It was the perfect mix of challenge, beauty, and people.
-Plenty of time to be alone and just take in the scenery, but also get to talk with other people on their own journeys.
+Plenty of time to be alone and just take in the scenery, but also get to talk with other people about their own journeys.

 Unfortunately the track is truncated since my Garmin died near the end…this was before I used my iPhone and Gaia GPS to track my runs.